jollyjerr/react-autosave/README.md

 > A super simple debouncing component/hook to auto save controlled form values as they are updated.

+react-autosave is an extremely lightweight component or hook that periodically triggers a callback function if, and only if, the value to update has changed.
+Typically, this is used to make API calls when a user stops typing for a second in some input, but you could technically use this for any side effect you wanted to debounce. 🎉

+## Examples

 ```jsx
 import React from "react";
 import axios from "axios";